Chieti railway station

 Chieti railway station (Stazione di Chieti) serves the city and comune of Chieti, in the region of Abruzzo, southern Italy.
 Opened in 1873, it forms part of the Rome–Sulmona–Pescara railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
 Train services to and from the station are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.